Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

 How to Build Content Around Long-Tail Keywords

-Now that you have a list of long-tails that you can optimize for, what do you do with that information?
+Now that you have a list of long-tail keywords you can optimize for, what do you do with that information?
 The answer depends on how many long-tails you’re targeting and how closely their topics intersect.

-Conventional wisdom dictates that you need to create a dedicated page per long-tail.
-If you can, great!
+- Conventional wisdom dictates that you need to create a dedicated page per long-tail if you can, great!
 But this isn’t always feasible.

-When you have literally hundreds of long-tails to target, you need content other than dedicated landing pages that you can optimize for your long-tails.
+- When you have hundreds of long-tails to target, you need content other than dedicated landing pages that you can optimize for your long-tails.

-Break down your list of potential long-tail keywords into an easy to understand list organized by searcher intent.
+- Break down your list of potential long-tail keywords into an easy-to-understand list organized by searcher intent.

-For example, if you wanted to target keywords about “noise cancelling headphones,” your list might look like this:
+For example, if you wanted to target keywords about [noise canceling headphones], your list might look like this:

 |Keywords